John Crighton Bramwell: Education and career

-After education at Cheltenham College, J. Crighton Bramwell matriculated in 1907 at Trinity College, Cambridge, graduating BA in 1910.
+Born on 4 March 1889 in Edinburgh, to Sir Byrom Bramwell and Martha Crighton, he was educated at Cheltenham College, before matriculated in 1907 at Trinity College, Cambridge.
 There he was influenced by the physiologist Keith Lucas.
 In 1911 Bramwell started clinical medical training at the Manchester Royal Infirmary.
 At the start of WWI he joined the 1st East Lancashire Territorial Field Ambulance in Egypt.
 In 1915 he was granted leave for two months to take his final examination at the University of Manchester, where he graduated MB CHB.
 After his return to active duty, he was posted to the 23rd Division, 12th Army Corps in France and then in Italy as part of the Italian Expeditionary Force.
 He served first with a Field Ambulance and later as Deputy Assistant Director of Medical Services (DADMS) to GHQ, Italy.

 At the Manchester Royal Infirmary, Bramwell became in 1919 a house physician under G. R. Murray and a medical and cardiographic registrar.
 At the University of Manchester in 1920 Bramwell was put in charge of the newly established electrocardiographic department.
 At the University of Manchester's department of physiology from 1919 to 1923 Bramwell collaborated with Archibald Hill on several papers on pulse wave velocity and arterial elasticity and taught clinical medicine.

 In 1923 Bramwell graduated MD from the University of Manchester and was elected one of the first four Rockefeller Travelling Fellows of the Medical Research Council.
-From 1923 to 1925 he worked at Washington University in St. Louis and the Rockefeller Institute of Medical Research in Manhattan and also visited about 18 of the leading medical schools in the United States and Canada.
+From 1923 to 1925 he studied at Washington University in St. Louis and the Rockefeller Institute of Medical Research in Manhattan and also visited about 18 of the leading medical schools in the United States and Canada.